farabashorun/Workout_Log/README.md

 ## Description

 Workout log is a practise project built to help me log my workouts.
-I used the project to refine my understanding of javaScript basics, with less of a focus on styling.
+I used the project to refine my understanding of javaScript basics, with more of a focus on interactivty and fucntionality as opposed to styling.
-The app is deployed via Netlify.
+The app was succesfully deployed via Netlify.